 The Ford Explorer wasn’t the first sport utility vehicle, but it hit on the right formula to become the best-selling SUV and help fuel the popularity of the class.
 Starting as a truck-based SUV, the Explorer continually added carlike features and refined ride quality.
-Eventually, sales took a hit thanks to increased competition and the Firestone tire failures, but they’ve been improving with the popularity of the current generation.
-The present Explorer is a four-door crossover.
-Other variations included the Explorer Sport Trac, which had a pickup bed, and the Explorer Sport, a name used on early two-door versions as well as a later performance offering.
+Eventually, sales took a hit thanks to increased competition and the Firestone tire failures, but they’ve been improving with the popularity of recent versions.
+The Explorer has been redesigned for the 2020 model year, and this new generation marks a return to the SUV’s rear-wheel-drive-based roots.
+Other previous variations included the Explorer Sport Trac, which had a pickup bed, and the Explorer Sport, a name used on early two-door versions as well as a later performance offering.
 The Explorer’s architecture was also used for the Mercury Mountaineer, Lincoln Aviator and Mazda Navajo.
-A performance-tuned Explorer ST version is on the way, and a redesigned Explorer will debut in 2019 with an available hybrid electric drivetrain.
-It may also use a unitized rear-wheel-drive platform.

 Large Family vehicles seat six or more occupants in three rows.

 In addition to our monthly report for March on the best new-car deals industrywide, we’re also focusing this month on deals for mid-size three-row SUVs, vehicles for families who ...
 Read more

 The Ford Explorer was fully redesigned for the 2020 model year, adding new technology and switching to a rear-wheel drive platform that makes it the most rewarding SUV to drive ...
 Read more

 Who makes Land Rover, you want to know?
 Well, if we told you here, that’d spoil the surprise that lies just one click away in Cars.com’s most popular article of the week.
 It’s ...
 Read more